-Tetralogy of Fallot is the most common heart defect in children.
-The condition causes mixing of oxygen-poor blood with the oxygen-rich blood being pumped out of the heart and into the circulatory system of blood vessels.
+Tetralogy of Fallot occurs in approximately 400 out of every million live births.
+This congenital heart condition causes mixing of oxygen-poor blood with oxygen-rich blood, which is ten pumped out of the heart into the circulatory system of blood vessels.

 The blood leaving the heart has less oxygen than is needed by the organs and tissues of the body, a condition called hypoxemia.

 Chronic (ongoing, long-term) lack of oxygen causes cyanosis, a bluish color of the skin, lips, and membranes inside the mouth and nose.

 Heart attacks and strokes can strike suddenly.
 Prompt treatment can save lives and reduce disability.
 Learn to recognize heart attack symptoms, angina symptoms, and stroke symptoms so that you will be prepared to call for emergency help.

 The heart is made up of 4 chambers: 2 upper chambers called atria and 2 lower, larger chambers called ventricles.
 Each atrium is separated from its paired ventricle by a valve.

 The heart has a left and a right side.
 The left and right sides of the heart are separated by a septum (wall).
 The right side of the heart receives oxygen-depleted or blue blood returning by veins (superior vena cava and inferior vena cava) from the body.

 The blood flows from the right atrium through the tricuspid valve into the right ventricle, which pumps it through the pulmonic valve into the pulmonary artery, the main artery to the lungs.

 In the lungs, the blood absorbs oxygen and then returns to the left atrium through the pulmonary veins.

 From the left atrium, the blood is pumped through the mitral valve to the left ventricle.
 The left ventricle pumps the blood out of the heart into the circulatory system via a large artery known as the aorta.